Mohizuki/Mohizuki/README.md

 # Hi, I'm Crunchii

 This year I plan on continuing to work on some open source projects in my free time.
 I also have some ambitious projects that are very slowly being materialized on my disk.
-If I ever complete them, I may be happy
+If I ever complete them, I'd be v happy

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...